CyberFlameGO/svnpython/Doc/library/runpy.rst

    Note that, unlike :func:`run_module`, the alterations made to :mod:`sys` are not optional in this function as these adjustments are essential to allowing the execution of sys.path entries.
-As the thread safety limitations still apply, use of this function in threaded code should be either serialised with the import lock or delegated to a separate process.
+As the thread-safety limitations still apply, use of this function in threaded code should be either serialised with the import lock or delegated to a separate process.

-   .. versionadded:: 2.7
+   .. versionadded:: 3.2

 .. seealso::